l7mp/stunner/README.md

 services over Kubernetes.

 Ever wondered how you are going to deploy your WebRTC infrastructure into the cloud?
-Frightened away by the complexities of Kubernetes networking, and the surprising ways in which it may interact with your RTP/UDP media?
+Frightened away by the complexities of Kubernetes container networking, and the surprising ways in which it may interact with your RTP/UDP media?
 Tried to read through the endless stream of [Stack Overflow](https://stackoverflow.com/search?q=kubernetes+webrtc) [questions](https://stackoverflow.com/questions/61140228/kubernetes-loadbalancer-open-a-wide-range-thousands-of-port) [asking](https://stackoverflow.com/questions/64232853/how-to-use-webrtc-with-rtcpeerconnection-on-kubernetes)